 Definition of Critique

-Critique is a literary technique that means to critically evaluate a piece of literary work, a political or philosophical theory in detail.
+Critique is a literary technique that means to critically evaluate a piece of literary work, or a political or philosophical theory in detail.
 A critique could be a critical essay, an article evaluating a literary piece, or a review.
 It may be just like a summary that identifies the central issue, raises questions, takes notice of theoretical and experimental approaches, and reviews the significance of the results.
-Apart from that, its purpose is to highlight both the shortcomings as well as strengths of a literary piece or an art work.
-Moreover, critically evaluation or assessment requires sufficient knowledge about the subject matter.
+Apart from that, its purpose is to highlight both the shortcomings as well as strengths of a literary piece or a work of art.
+Moreover, critical evaluation or assessment requires sufficient knowledge about the subject matter.

 Function of Critique

 Critiques vary widely, ranging from giving reviews of books, as these reviews might determine whether a book is going to be popular or not, to rhetorical analysis of articles and pieces of artwork.
 Its advantage is that, despite negative criticism and reviews, many books win commercial success.
 Sometimes a critic serves as a scholarly detective, authenticating unknown books and unearthing master pieces.
 Thus, obscure scholarly skills could work as a most basic criticism, bringing literary pieces to public attention.

 Besides, a critique may antagonize the author.
 Many authors do not feel that literature needs investigators, and advocates are not happy when they hear that their works are imitative, incomplete, or have unintended meanings.
 However, most critiques are useful, as they help improve the works of authors.